woolarinet/blog/README.md

 To use GraphQL API in github, take a look at the following resources:

 - [github GraphQL API Docs](https://docs.github.com/en/graphql)

-- [junghwayang.com](https://junghwayang.com/) - I totally referred to her blog.
-Everything in her blog seems to be highly perfected👍

 ## Deploy on Vercel